arnabsen1729/Machine-Learning-Lab/lab/ass-01/README.md

 [Read More](https://realpython.com/linear-regression-in-python/)

-Regression is the search for relationship between various variables.
+- Regression is the search for relationship between various variables.
+- Linear regression when there is a linear relationship between variables.
+-